S-bachir/Economic-growth-and-environmental-quality-the-case-of-West-African-countries/README.md

   - `PM2.5.png`: A plot of PM2.5 levels across different regions.
   - And more related visualizations depicting various environmental and economic indicators.

-- **scripts/**: (If present) Python and R scripts used for data processing, analysis, and visualization.
+- **scripts/**: Python and R scripts used for data processing, analysis, and visualization.

 ## Data Sources